 What else can you do to stand out in a crowded market?

-Follow up – After a tour consider sending a follow-up email to that family you would love to have at your child care.
-Remind them about what they saw when they visited, point out some of the highlights of your child care and why their child would grow and thrive in your care.
+Follow up – After a tour, consider sending a follow-up email to that family you would love to have at your childcare.
+Remind them of what they saw when they visited.
+Point out some of the highlights of your childcare and why their child would grow and thrive in your care.

 There are several things you can do to stand out in a crowded market.
-Each one is designed to set your business apart from the rest and show how much more your child care has to offer a potential client as opposed to the child care down the street.
+Each one is designed to set your business apart from the rest.
+They can show how much more your child care has to offer a potential client as opposed to the child care down the street.